datanav/docs/hub/features/notifications-feature.rst

 This ruletype triggers when the pipe and its associated state and data has been restored from backup.
 This can happen if the machine the pipe is running on has failed for some reason; in this case the pipe's state and data might be restored from a remote backup.
-After a restore the pipe will be in the state it was when the backup was made, which means data might be reprocessed.
+After a restore, the pipe will be in the state it was when the backup was made, which means data might be reprocessed.

 See also the :ref:`Pump offset set <pump_offset_set_notification_rule>` notification rule.